 What is a Formal Diversion?

 In a criminal case, formal diversion occurs when the court provides the defendant the opportunity to complete terms of their probation.
-Should the defendant successfully complete the terms of the probation, the defendant’s charges are dismissed.
-However, the defendant may have to plead guilty to the crime they have been accused of.
+If the defendant successfully completes the terms of probation, the court dismisses the charges.
+However, the defendant may need to plead guilty to the alleged crime.

 What is an Informal Diversion?

 Alternatively, an informal diversion continues a criminal case for the probationary period without entering any plea.
-A defendant will be required to fulfill obligations within their probationary period.
-Should the defendant fulfill their obligations, the case will be dismissed.
+A defendant must fulfill all obligations during their probationary period.
+If the defendant fulfills their obligations, the court will dismiss the case.

 What Crimes Qualify for Formal Diversion?